Skip to content

 Small Count Suppression

-Jurisdictions should work with the project team to ensure visualized data do not risk reidentification of individual patients.
-In general, jurisdictions can leverage their existing policies regarding suppression of small numerators or where underlying populations are small enough to risk reidentification.
+Jurisdictions should use their existing policies regarding suppression of small numerators or where underlying populations are small enough to risk reidentification.
 All data should have suppression applied by the jurisdiction prior to submission, in accordance with their institutional policies.
 To ensure clear understanding of the data and transparency, jurisdictions should share applicable documentation of small count suppression policies with the project team if possible.
-Specific reporting rules are to be followed when data are suppressed to limit uncertainty and incompleteness in the data.

 Handling Suppressed Data